cmharlow/rialto-wiki/Performance-(Dev).md

 # Introduction

-The purpose of this page is to capture an initial performance assessment of various components of RIALTO Core.
+The purpose of this page is to capture an initial performance assessment of various components of RIALTO Core, tested within the development environment in AWS.

 # RIALTO Core Ingest